MicrosoftDocs/VBA-Docs/api/Access.ToggleButton.ObjectPalette.md

 The **ObjectPalette** property is read-only in form Design view, Form view, and report Design view.
 This property setting is unavailable in other views.

 The setting of the **ObjectPalette** property makes the palette of the application that is associated with the OLE object contained in a control available to the **PaintPalette** property of a form or report.
-For example, to make the palette used in Microsoft Graph available when you are designing a form in Microsoft Access, you set the form's **PaintPalette** property to the **ObjectPalette** value of an existing chart control.
+For example, to make the palette used in Graph available when you are designing a form in Microsoft Access, you set the form's **PaintPalette** property to the **ObjectPalette** value of an existing chart control.

 > [!NOTE]
 > Windows can have only one color palette active at a time.
 Access allows you to have multiple graphics on a form, each using a different color palette.
 The **PaintPalette** and **[PaletteSource](access.form.palettesource.md)** properties let you specify which color palette a form should use when displaying graphics.